sunburn21/Xunbao-19/README.md

 # Xunbao-19

-Official repository of Xunbao, one of the pre-fest events organized at YMCAUST Faridabad before the annual fest 'Elements Culmyca'.The website include commits from [Sunny singh](https://github.com/sunburn21) and [Ravinder Kumar](https://github.com/thewebsitelevel)
+Official repository of Xunbao, one of the pre-fest events organized at YMCAUST Faridabad before the annual fest 'Elements Culmyca'.More than 200 participants took part in this event.

 ### Installation